 Find out where your belief originated

-Can you think of a time when you first were told what you believe by someone outside of yourself?
+- Can you think of a time when you were first told what you believed by someone outside of yourself?

 Past regrets need to be let go

-Mistakes that you have made opportunities that you have missed cannot be changed.
+- Mistakes that you have made and opportunities that you have missed cannot be changed.

-The main purpose of the past is for us to look at it and learn from what we have done and what’s happened to us.
-Armed with that information, we can make changes in the present moment and stop those things from happening again in our future.
+- The main purpose of the past is for us to look at it and learn from what we have done and what’s happened to us.
+Armed with that information, we can make changes in the present moment and stop those things from happening again in the future.

-Every decision that we make, and the actions that we take based on those decisions, occur because you are trying to do the best that you can with what you have at the time and what you know at the time.
+- Every decision we make, and the actions we take based on those decisions, occur because we are trying to do the best that we can with what we have and what we know at the time.

 Look around yourself

-Looking internally and feeling that somehow there is something about you that makes you undeserving is fairly deflating and it is easy to want to give up.
+- Looking internally and feeling that somehow something about you makes you undeserving is fairly deflating, and it is easy to want to give up.

-Pick out some people who have what you are desiring and ask yourself are they more deserving than you?
+- Pick out some people who have what you desire and ask yourself, are they more deserving than you?

-These people can hardly be classified as deserving based on who they are, but that doesn’t stop them from having things.
-Obviously, they see things differently then you.
+- These people can hardly be classified as deserving based on who they are, but that doesn’t stop them from having things.
+Obviously, they see things differently than you.

-Think of the things that you would say to them to encourage them and then say them to yourself.
+- Think of what you would say to them to encourage them, and then say them to yourself.

 Stop making comparisons

-Comparing yourself to other people is one of the most dangerous things that you can do because quite simply it is discouraging and causes us to overlook the things that are worthwhile in ourselves.
+- Comparing yourself to others is one of the most dangerous things you can do because it is quite simply discouraging and causes us to overlook worthwhile things in ourselves.

-By looking at what somebody else does and saying I wish I could do that to will blind you to your talents.
+- Seeing what somebody else does and saying I wish I could do that, will blind you to your talents.

-Look at your life day by day and ask yourself “Am I better than I was yesterday?”
+- Look at your life daily and ask yourself, “Am I better than I was yesterday?”

-The great secret here is less instead of looking at how far you have to go and feeling like you’re falling short, you are looking back to where we came from and realising how far you have come.
+- The great secret here is less instead of looking at how far you have to go and feeling like you’re falling short, you are looking back to where you came from and realising how far you have come.

-The expectations that you have of yourself have largely been implanted in you by other people.
+- The expectations you have of yourself have largely been implanted in you by others.

-Your parents may have had ideas of what you should achieve in your life, your school teachers would have had ideas of what you’re capable of achieving in their opinion, and there are other authority figures that put expectations upon us, and we accept those as well.
+- Your parents may have had ideas of what you should achieve in your life, your school teachers would have had ideas of what you’re capable of achieving in their opinion, and other authority figures put expectations upon us, and we accept those as well.

-If there’s one thing that unrealistic expectations do it is cause you to believe that you are a failure.
-Striving to achieve expectations that cannot be achieved leaves you feeling a sense of shame and shame is very toxic.
+If there’s one thing that unrealistic expectations do, it is cause you to believe that you are a failure.
+Striving to achieve expectations that cannot be achieved leaves you feeling a sense of shame, which is very toxic.

 Stop feeling selfish

-We need to honour our own needs and desires first.
-If we look after ourselves first, if we emphasise ourselves first then we are in a far better place to help others.
+- We need to honour our own needs and desires first.
+If we look after ourselves and emphasise ourselves first, then we are in a far better place to help others.
 Having resources allows us to be less selfish towards other people.